hamilton-lima/robolucha-api/dev-notes/team-vs-team-19Sep2020.md

 	- add endpoint to getMatch, based on the status show details /private/match-single - OK

-	- update status from runner when starts to RUN the match - RUNNER
+	- update status from runner when starts to RUN the match - RUNNER - OK

 - show different UI depending on match status

 - change score page to group results by team